 Infiltrating macrophages amplify doxorubicin-induced cardiac damage: role of catecholamines.

-Santulli, Gaetano, Jessica Gambardella, Antonella Fiordelisi, Federica Andrea Cerasuolo, Xujun Wang, Nella Prevete, Eduardo Sommella, et al. 2023.
-“Infiltrating Macrophages Amplify Doxorubicin-Induced Cardiac Damage: Role of Catecholamines”.
-Cellular and Molecular Life Sciences : CMLS 80 (11): 323.
+Santulli, Gaetano, Jessica Gambardella, Antonella Fiordelisi, Federica Andrea Cerasuolo, Xujun Wang, Nella Prevete, Eduardo Sommella, et al. “Infiltrating Macrophages Amplify Doxorubicin-Induced Cardiac Damage: Role of Catecholamines.”.
+Cellular and Molecular Life Sciences : CMLS 80, no. 11 (2023): 323.

 Abstract